 I’d Rather Not Pay a Fee

 So that pretty much leaves me with only two options: let my change sit in a jar and lose out to inflation or take it to a CoinStar and pay a hefty 9.8% fee.
 Until recently, I chose the former.
-There’s not a whole lot of use for change these days.
-Casinos won’t even take change in their slot machines anymore and a lot of people are gambling online anyways on sites like 888 UK slots.
-I would rather let my money sit there idle then pay some company 10 cents on the dollar to count my money haha.
+There’s not a whole lot of use for change these days, casinos won’t even take change in their slot machines anymore.
+I would rather let my money sit there idle than pay some company 10 cents on the dollar to count my money haha.
 Most of my readers should know by now that I hate fees!

 Last year, I heard about a promotion on Slickdeals between Amazon and Coinstar where you would get an additional $5 in MP3′s for any $20 pour into an Amazon.com gift card.
 When I looked further into the deal, I discovered that Coinstar now charges(I guess they’ve been offering this for a while) no fee pours when you redeem for a gift card.
 There’s a pretty extensive list of companies that you can opt for a gift card from and as soon as I saw that Amazon was one of them, I was in.
 Here are a few of the main ones: